Mazda MX-5 roadster - Interior & comfort

-The range-topping GT Sport Tech adds grey metallic BBS alloy wheels, black mirror caps and a new optional ‘Polymetal Grey’ metallic paint.
-Inside, the leather interior is finished in light grey with contrasting stitching, which also features on the door cards.
+The range-topping Homura trim (previously called GT Sport Tech) adds grey metallic BBS alloy wheels, black mirror caps and a Light Stone Nappa leather interior finished in light grey with contrasting stitching, which also extends to the door cards.
 It’s also fitted with red front Brembo brake calipers, taken from the 30th anniversary model first launched in 2019.

-The main difference in specification on RF models is, obviously, that retractable hard-top.
-It only takes 13 seconds to retract and makes the car look striking, both when it’s in place and hidden away.
+The main difference in specification on RF models is that retractable hard-top.
+It only takes 13 seconds to stow away and makes the car look striking, both when it’s in place and hidden away.
 It’s totally automatic, unlike the soft-top, which has to be unlatched from the windscreen header rail before you fold it away – and can be raised or lowered when the car is moving at up to 6mph.

 For now, there aren’t many options to choose from except for a range of metallic or pearlescent paint choices, including a new shade called Zircon Sand that was introduced with the revised trim levels in late 2022.

 You can also add Premium Connected Services for the sat nav, which includes information on live traffic and weather, and even extends to fuel prices and local search.
 It’s free for 60 days, after which you need to pay for a one- or three-year subscription.

-The optional six-speed automatic gearbox can’t be specified on the standard MX-5, but is available as a £1,700 option on the MX-5 RF in Sport Tech and GT Sport Tech trim levels.
+The optional six-speed automatic gearbox can’t be specified on the standard MX-5, but is available as a £1,300 option on the MX-5 RF in Exclusive-Line and Homura trim levels.
 It’s not a box we’d tick if we were configuring our perfect MX-5, though, as it makes it more expensive to run and less enjoyable to drive.
 Instead, we’d recommend the sports exhaust system, which costs just under £1,000 and makes the engine sound far more exciting, especially with the roof down.
 Lower suspension springs are also offered for around £500 to improve handling without too much of a negative effect on ride quality.